 1. Obtain a web location for your podcast feed to reside (your website / your .com).
 If you are using a platform such as WordPress, the platform will provide this location for you.
 If your website was example.com, then your podcast feed would be https://example.com/feed/podcast/.

 2. Create at least one podcast episode.
-If you are using WordPress, you will want to add the Blubrry PowerPress podcasting plugin to add podcasting support.
+If you are using WordPress, you will want to install the Blubrry PowerPress podcasting plugin to add podcasting support.
 A podcast episode in WordPress is nothing more than a blog post with a media file URL linked in the podcast episode box added to the post edit screen.
 An example media file will look like https://example.com/path/to/media.mp3.

 3. Submit your podcast RSS feed to podcast directories such as Apple Podcasts.
 It is required you have at least one episode, empty feeds cannot be submitted.

 4. Every few hours each podcast directory you submit your RSS feed to will reference your feed location to check for new content within the feed.
 The next time you create a new episode, your feed will be updated with your latest episode at the top.
 Typically within 24 hours, the podcast directories to which you provided your feed location will see the new episode and update your listing.

-5. When a podcaster subscribes to your show on most directories, they are subscribing to your RSS feed.
-So while a directory may be slow to update.
-Your subscribers will typically have access to your new episode immediately.
-There are exceptions as some sites like Spotify & Stitcher listeners are dependent on their sites to update.
-For listeners subscribed via Apple Podcasts or Google Podcasts are actually subscribed to your podcast rss feed.
+5. When a listener subscribes to your show on most directories, they are subscribing to your RSS feed.
+So while a directory may be slow to update, your subscribers will typically have access to your new episode immediately.
+There are exceptions, like Spotify and Stitcher, where listeners are dependent on those sites to update first.

 6. Subscribers using most podcast apps will then automatically get your latest episode downloaded to their device as soon as it is available from your site.